 At CSA, we understand the importance of finding the fastest most cost effective transit for your shipments.
 Over the last 34 years, we developed a proven system for ensuring that the supply chains keep moving without a hitch, no matter where you need your shipment to go.

-CSA has shipping centers at major North American ports, including hubs in Los Angeles, New York / New Jersey, Vancouver, Montreal, and Atlanta that correspond to the locations mentioned above.
+CSA has shipping centers at major North American ports, including hubs in Los Angeles, New York / New Jersey, Vancouver, Montreal, and an Atlanta trucking terminal that correspond to the locations mentioned above.
 Because of our vast network of strategically location distribution centers we can provide you with reliable transportation throughout Canada and the USA no matter what happens.